-The Internet has specific protocols that allow for standardized communication within and between computers.
 The most common communication protocols in computer networks are contained in the Internet Protocol Suite.
-Among these is Transmission Control Protocol (TCP), which is used to establish a connection between two computers, exchange bits of information called packets, and then close the connection.
-TCP creates the connection via network socket objects that are used to send and receive data packets from a computer.
+Among these is Transmission Control Protocol (TCP), used to establish a connection between two computers, exchange bits of information called packets, and then close the connection.
+More specifically, TCP creates network socket objects that are used to send and receive data packets from a computer.
+A socket is basically an address within a computer on which a program can send or receive data, like a P.O. box within a post office.
+The post office is the computer that receives mail, but the mail is distributed to individual programs that check the P.O. box for their personal communications.